morphonets/SNT/README.md

 1. Run the Fiji Updater (*Help › Update...*, the penultimate entry in the  *Help ›*  menu)
 2. Click *Manage update sites*
 3. Select the *Neuroanatomy* checkbox
-4. Click *Apply changes* and Restart Fiji
+4. Click *Apply changes* and Restart Fiji.
+SNT commands are registered under _Plugins>Neuroanatomy>_ in the main menu and SNT scripts under _Templates>Neuroanatomy>_ in Fiji's Script Editor.

 <a name="sciview"></a>For extra [SciView](https://imagej.net/SciView) functionality you need to subscribe to the Sciview *Bleeding Edge* update site: